chapachris16/Life-In-The-Fast-Lane/README.md

 As a user I want to:

+- .Have the player be able to move back and forth in the game.
-- .Create a goal of staying alive by having the player catch gas cans to keep the car from running out of gas
+- .Players will need to catch gas cans falling on screen for the game to keep going
-- .Adjust the speed that obstacles come in over time to create a challenge element to the game
+- .Give the game a miami vice aesthetic using the bright colors
+- .Keep track of the score and for players to reach the winning score

 Technologies Used